kencx/compose-stacks/README.md

 # Compose Stacks

-This is a repository of my `docker-compose.yaml` files for various self-hosted applications.
+This is a repository of `docker-compose.yaml` files for various self-hosted applications.
 They include:
 - Traefik + [Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy)
 - Authelia